virtualmin/virtualmin.com/content/docs/Server Components/troubleshooting-emails.md

 - `-p pass` should be replaced with the password for that user.
 - `-s smtp` or `-s imap` specifies the service you're testing authentication for, either SMTP or IMAP.

+{{< note "In Debian and derivative operating systems, when configuring connections to Postfix, you might need to specify the `-f /var/spool/postfix/var/run/saslauthd/mux` option.
+This is used to direct the system to the correct location of the `saslauthd` communication socket for proper authentication handling by Postfix."
+"Note:" "notification" >}}

 #### Understanding test results

 - **Success**: A successful authentication test will output: